Juvenile Justice & Youth Development

 Identification of Disproportionate Incident Reporting (A Management Tool) Software & Training – The Juvenile Justice Advisory Committee (JJAC) sponsored a half-day training on

-Connecticut Consortium on School Attendance Fall Retreat – Representatives from all 22 school district members of the Connecticut Consortium on School Attendance met with statewide agency people—a total of 50 participants—in Westbrook from on October 26 through on
+Connecticut Consortium on School Attendance Fall Retreat – Representatives from all 22 school district members of the Connecticut Consortium on School Attendance met with statewide agency people—a total of 50 participants—in Westbrook from

 5th Annual Connecticut Youth Funders Conference – This annual statewide event is only open to representatives of public and private youth funding organizations.
 Over 50 funders traveled to Water’s Edge Business Center in Westbrook on September 1, 2005 to hear Dr. Mavis Sanders from Johns Hopkins University talk about teens, parents and schools; Dr. Stephen Anderson and Dr. Ronald Sabatelli from the University of Connecticut review six years of their youth outcome evaluation work; Dr. William Graustein, a Connecticut philanthropist, discuss developing young leaders; and State Representative Denise Merrill explain the state legislative budget process and a new legislative Results Based Accountability initiative.